Where to go on holiday in April

 If you love being on the water and visiting quiet coves and villages, a gulet cruise is a great way to explore the coast of Turkey – ideal for families or friends travelling together.

 On the southern shores of the Mediterranean, Morocco has fabulous weather in April plus many superb hotels.
-I recommend the cities of Marrakech, Fes and Taroudant but you should also try to spend time on one of the beaches or go hiking in the Atlas Mountains.
-If you want to explore in the company of like-minded people, take a group adventure tour.
+I recommend the cities of Marrakech and Fes but you should also try to spend time on the coast and go hiking in the Atlas Mountains.

 Long haul beach holidays in April

 Once Easter is out of the way, low season rates kick in across the Caribbean, providing decent bargains.
-I personally love small, friendly Tobago.
-For stylish hotels and buzzing restaurants in the Caribbean, you can’t beat Barbados, and if you want a relaxing adults-only all-inclusive experience, head for Sandals, which has resorts in Jamaica, Antigua, St Lucia and Grenada.
+For stylish hotels and buzzing restaurants in the Caribbean, you can’t beat Barbados.
 For idyllic powder-white beaches, check out Anguilla.

 Bermuda is warming up nicely in April and the rainy season hasn’t yet kicked in – the perfect time for lazing on the beach, playing golf or sightseeing.
 The best hotels include Cambridge Beaches and – if you’re on a budget – Grotto Bay Resort.